maiz-an/Qatar-Living-Auto-Refresh/README.md

    - The JSON is automatically copied to your clipboard
    - Save it somewhere safe (like a text file) for the next step

-### Step 3: Get Your Bump URL
+### Step 3: Get Your Refresh Button URL

 1. **Go to Your Job Post**
    - Navigate to your job posting on Qatar Living
-   - Look for the "Bump to top" button/link
+   - Look for the "Refresh this ad"

-2. **Copy the Bump URL**
+2. **Copy the Refresh this ad URL**
-   - Right-click on "Bump to top" → "Copy link address"
+   - Right-click on "Refresh this ad" → "Copy link address"
    - Or find it in the page source
    - The URL should look like: